acailic/oca-java8-guide/README.md

-# Practice and Important facts from OCA 8 Book - selikoff
+# Practice and Important facts from OCA 8 Book -  OCA 8 Book ( selikoff)  - refactored

 This repository was created by the purpose of track my learning throughout the book.